allan-tulane/fa-23-recitation-07-vizualtxt/recitation-07.md

 **2** What is the work of `reachable`, assuming $n$ nodes and $m$ edges?

 **put answer in answers.md**
+  for n nodes and m edges, the work of reachable should be:
+    W(n) =
 .
 .
 .